-Check maximum height drop and length of refrigerant piping between the indoor and outdoor unit.
-If the difference between them is more than 33 ft, consider mounting the outdoor unit above indoor unit.

-- Refrigerant piping connection between indoor and outdoor units should be performed once the units are secured at their respective installation locations. - The refrigeration piping starts at the indoor unit and ends at the outdoor unit. - The number of bends in the refrigeration piping must be fewer than 15. - The refrigerant piping should be dry and free of dust and other impurities. - The bending angle of the refrigerant pipe should not exceed 90 degrees and the bending radius should be as large as possible to prevent any breakage in piping. - Use proper cutting and flaring tools to avoid leakage. - Use a torque wrench for flare nuts.
+- Check maximum height drop and length of refrigerant piping between the indoor and outdoor unit.
+If the difference between them is more than 33 feet, consider mounting the outdoor unit above indoor unit. - Refrigerant piping connection between indoor and outdoor units should be performed once the units are secured at their respective installation locations. - The refrigeration piping starts at the indoor unit and ends at the outdoor unit. - There should be less than 15 bends in the refrigeration piping. - The refrigerant piping should be dry and free of dust and other impurities. - The bending angle of the refrigerant pipe should not exceed 90° and the bending radius should be as large as possible to prevent any breakage in piping. - Use proper cutting and flaring tools to avoid leakage. - Use a torque wrench for flare nuts.
 Refer to Table 3 for flare nut torque recommendations.